ULEZ Zone

 Further changes to address Cost of Living Issues

-In addition to the ULEZ expansion, the Mayor of London has announced further changes to the currently existing scheme that address issues around delivering the scheme at a time when there are challenges with the Cost of Living.
+In addition to the ULEZ expansion, the Mayor of London announced further changes to the currently existing scheme that address issues around delivering it at a time when there are challenges with the Cost of Living.
+These are set out below:

 Scrappage scheme